ysocode/commit/README.md

 ## Introduction

 Commit is a PHP package that automates the generation of Conventional Commit messages using AI.
-By analyzing the `git diff`, it generates clear, structured commit messages that follow the Conventional Commit standard.
+By analyzing the `git diff`, it generates clear, structured commit messages that adhere to the Conventional Commit standard.

 ## Official Documentation